devzendo/digimorse/NOTEBOOK.md

 with the same name.
 You need to choose by device index.
 The test_hardware.rs now allows a number to be given as the device id.
 Use 'digimorse ListAudioDevices' to show these.

+## 8 March 2023

+Started adding the Transmitter to the Application.